 All winter tires offered in Canada bear this symbol that denotes approval of the Canadian Rubber Association (CRA).
 In principle, it guaranties that the tire conforms to specific performance requirements regarding grip in snow, and that the tire is specifically designed for driving in snowy conditions.
 The standard does not currently include a test for grip on ice.
 Until recently, the snowflake on a mountain symbol was a reliable indicator of with winter performance of a tire.
 However, the standard needs to evolve so the winter tire designation doesn’t lose its significance, like the M+S symbol has.

 Buying tires from the U.S.

 Within reason, the APA would much prefer you source your tires locally.
 Among other benefits, the profit from the sale of the tires will hopefully support the expertise you may eventually need at a local retailer.
-Before adjusting for exchange rates and Canadian promotions, published tire prices are 25-40% lower in the U.S. depending on the brand.
-Right now the biggest culprit is Bridgestone, whose wholesale price to Canadian tire retailers is sometimes higher than the retail price in the U.S. The real savings, even after adding duty, customs brokerage, and shipping, are significant for large size tires.
+Before adjusting for exchange rates and Canadian promotions, published tire prices are frequenlty lower in the U.S. depending on the brand.
+For a few years, the biggest culprit was Bridgestone, whose wholesale price to Canadian tire retailers was sometimes higher than the retail price in the U.S. For 2013, Bridgestone significantly reduced its Canadian tire prices to more closely align them with the U.S. market.
+The savings are smaller this year, and after adding duty, customs brokerage, and shipping, it's rarely worth ordering tires from the U.S. for shipment to Canada.
 View the APA's price comparison chart for more details.